sohyeonhwang/wikipi/README.md

 ## shortcuts_get: lists of policies, guidelines, 5 pillars and their shortcuts
 This repo contains code that gets a list of all the policies/guidelines for each language edition and gets all the shortcuts (e.g. WP:OR) used in policy invocation.
 This is in *shortcuts_get* directory.

+Since this has all been run, technically this no longer needs to be repeated to extract the data.
+Information is mostly notes about the procedure/exceptions.
+However, in the case of redoing it:

 The general process:
 1. get a list of all the policies, guidelines, and 5 pillar pages for each language edition
 2. retrieve all the shortcuts from each rule pages
 3. cross-check the list of rules and their shortcuts with other pages on the language edition (namely: category lists, 'shortcuts' list)

-* * * UPDATE: now also need to run additional for a new case.
+* * * UPDATE: now also need to run additional for a new case of shortcuts.
 See [shortcuts plus wptitle](https://github.com/sohyeonhwang/wikipi_repo#shortcuts-plus-wptitle)

 ### Running shortcuts_get
 **ENGLISH**<br />